MathieuNls/bianca/bianca.md

 **Extracting Commits:** BIANCA listens to bug (or issue) closing events happening on the project tracking system.
 Every time an issue is closed, BIANCA retrieves the commit that was used to fix the issue (the fix-commit) as well as the one that introduced the defect (the defect-commit).
 Retrieving fix-commits, however, is known to be a challenging task [@Wu2011].
 This is because the link between the project tracking system and the code version control system is not always explicit.
 In an ideal situation, developers would add a reference to the issue they work on inside the description of the commit.
 But this good practice is not always followed.
 To make the link between fix-commits and their related issues, we turn to a modified version of the back-end of commit-guru [@Rosen2015].
 Commit-guru is a tool, developed by Rosen _et al._  [@Rosen2015] to detect _risky commits_.
 In order to identify risky commits, Commit-guru builds a statistical model using change metrics (i.e.,  amount of lines added, amount of lines deleted, amount of files modified, etc.) from past commits known to have introduced defects in the past.

 Commit-guru's back-end has three major components: ingestion, analysis, and prediction.
 We reuse the ingestion part of the analysis components for BIANCA.
 The ingestion component is responsible for ingesting (i.e., downloading) a given repository.
 Once the repository is entirely downloaded on a local server, each commit history is analysed.
 Commits are classified using the list of keywords proposed by Hindle *et al.* [@Hindle2008].
 Commit-guru implements the SZZ algorithm [@Kim2006c] to detect risky changes, where it performs the SCM blame/annotate function on all the modified lines of code for their corresponding files on the fix-commit's parents.
 This returns the commits that previously modified these lines of code and are flagged as the bug introducing commits (i.e., the defect-commits).
-Priori work showed that commit-guru is effective in identifying defect-commits and their corresponding fixing commits [@Kamei2013a] and the SZZ algorithm, used by commit-guru, is considered to be the state-of-the-art in detecting risky commits \red{and its accuracy has been repetitively shown in the  [@Kamei2013; @Rosen2015b]}.
+Priori work showed that commit-guru is effective in identifying defect-commits and their corresponding fixing commits [@Kamei2013a] and the SZZ algorithm, used by commit-guru, is shown to be effective in detecting risky commits [@Kamei2013; @Rosen2015b].
 Note that we could use a simpler and more established tool such as Relink [@Wu2011] to link the commits to their issues and re-implement the classification proposed by Hindle *et al.* [@Hindle2008] on top of it.
 However, commit-guru has the advantage of being open-source, making it possible to  modify it to fit our needs by fine-tuning its performance.

 **Extracting Code Blocks:** To extract code blocks from fix-commits and defect-commits,  we rely on TXL [@Cordy2006a], which is a first-order functional programming over linear term rewriting, developed by Cordy et al. [@Cordy2006a].
 For TXL to work, one has to write a grammar describing the syntax of the source language and the transformations needed.
 TXL has three main phases: *parse*, *transform*, *unparse*.
 In the parse phase, the grammar controls not only the input but also the output forms.
 The following code sample---extracted from the official documentation---shows a grammar matching an *if-then-else* statement in C with some special keywords: [IN] (indent), [EX] (exdent) and [NL] (newline) that will be used in the output form.